griddynamics/Behavior-Analytic-Starter-Kit/docs/Getting-started--Generate-sample-transaction-log.md

 In fact [transaction log generator job](Developer-Guide--Behavior-Analytics-Platform--Transaction-Log-Generator.md) will be launched.
 You can configure transaction log generator default parameters before job start.
 Following parameters can be configured:
 * URLs to transaction log generator job and transaction log generator configuration file (JSON).
 * Your Amazon S3 bucket and filename for product catalog information on S3 that would be used to generate transaction log.
-Transaction Log generator configuration file (JSON) - describes customer behavior model.
-You can modify transaction log generator configuration file and upload it on S3.
-Example of transaction log generator configuration file is published in detailed transaction log generator description.